Fantasista Doll: Games

 A video game titled Fantasista Doll Girls Royale playable on Android and iOS smartphones, developed by Drecom, was released on September 2, 2013.
-Fantasista Doll will be featured in Bushiroad's Five Qross online trading card game starting November 8, 2013.
+Fantasista Doll was featured in Bushiroad's Five Qross online trading card game beginning with November 8 of the same year.

 Reception

 Carl Kimlinger of Anime News Network gave Fantasista Doll an overall B− rating.
 He was critical of Taniguchi's production team being over-reliant on the magical girl formula throughout the first two-thirds of the series, highlighting the underwritten characters, cornball relationships and lack of "consistent artistry" in the animation as problems.
 But Kimlinger gave credit to the series for having a "maddening aptitude" to keep viewers interested for the next episode, empathy towards the Dolls' fear of abandonment and wrapping up their ongoing plot points into a heartfelt conclusion, calling it "a surprisingly poignant finish to a previously undistinguished trifle."